 Which is slightly unfortunate for IKEA which tends to be associated as a brand for students or young adults.
 But if you’re in line with their ethos of simplicity and function then check out some of their couches.
 They are impressive for the cost.

 Our favourite sofa from them is the Ektorp, which could be the world’s most popular sofa… since it’s IKEA’s most popular sofa (and IKEA being IKEA).

 Surprise, surprise… this time really!
 How many people have even heard of Amazon’s furniture line?

-While they may not have had the time to gather status under the spotlight (they were launched in 2017), this is a brand that you don’t want to let fly under the radar.
+While they may not have had as much time to gather status under the spotlight (they were launched in 2017), this is a brand that you don’t want to let fly under the radar.